snapcoreinc/dih-node12-template/README.md

 - Sane Kubernates defaults like running as a non-root user
 - Sync & async call patterns

+## Healthcheck

+Add an annotation of the from

+com.snapcore.health.http.path
+com.snapcore.health.http.initialDelay

 ## Trying the template

 ```shell